SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Related work

 \subsection{Structural node embedding}

-The notion of \emph{structural node embedding} corresponds to the process of \emph{learning} a given node's latent representation (most commonly real-valued), based on its neighborhood within a given network.
-The first branch of methods was inspired by the widely known word2vec algorithm~\cite{NIPS2013_5021}: DeepWalk~\cite{Perozzi2014deepwalk} was one of the first node representation learners, and remains state-of-the-art to this date.
+The notion of \emph{structural node embedding} corresponds to the process of learning a given node's latent representation (most commonly real-valued), based on its neighborhood within a given network.
+The first branch of methods was inspired by the widely known word2vec algorithm~(\cite{NIPS2013_5021}): DeepWalk~(\cite{Perozzi2014deepwalk}) was one of the first node representation learners, and remains state-of-the-art to this date.
 DeepWalk creates a network representation by using sequences of nodes representing random walks as input sentences for the word2vec algorithm.
-Random walks are created in a depth-first search manner and intuitively map nodes with similar second-order proximity close together.
+Random walks created in a depth-first search manner intuitively map nodes with similar second-order proximity close together.

-Following similar ideas, methods such as node2vec, struc2vec, LINE, PTE and similar emerged, each exploring additional e.g., network-topological properties, considered during representation learning.
-Algorithm node2vec~\cite{grover2016node2vec} uses hyper-parameters $p$ and $q$ to guide random walks.
-Parameter $p$ dictates the return probability while $q$ dictates the probability of exploration away from the previous node.
-If $p$ and $q$ are set to $1$ we get the special case where the node2vec algorithm can be seen as DeepWalk.
+Following similar ideas, methods such as node2vec, struc2vec, LINE, PTE, NetMF and others emerged, each considering additional network properties (e.g., network-topological properties) during representation learning.
+Algorithm node2vec~(\cite{grover2016node2vec}) uses hyper-parameters $p$ and $q$ to guide random walks.
+Parameter $p$ dictates the return probability whereas $q$ dictates the probability of exploration away from the previous node.
+If $p$ and $q$ are set to $1$ we get the special case where the node2vec algorithm is equivalent to DeepWalk.

-LINE~\cite{tang2015line} derives an objective function for first and second-order proximity that is computationally intensive and thus not scalable.
+LINE~(\cite{tang2015line}) derives an objective function for first and second-order proximity that is computationally intensive and thus not scalable.
 The algorithm is then made scalable with the adoption of negative sampling.
 Function parameters of the classification model are optimized with asynchronous stochastic gradient descent.

-NetMF is presented in~\cite{qiu2018network} along with theoretical analysis of DeepWalk~\cite{Perozzi2014deepwalk}, node2vec~\cite{grover2016node2vec}, LINE~\cite{tang2015line} and PTE~\cite{Tang2015PTEPT}.
-This theoretical analysis shows that all aforementioned methods approximate matrix factorization and that the close forms of these matrices are intrinsically connected to the graph Laplacian.
-NetMF factorizes these close form matrices, potentially offering consistent improvement in performance over other methods mentioned above.
+NetMF~(\cite{qiu2018network}) is presented along with the theoretical analysis of DeepWalk~(\cite{Perozzi2014deepwalk}), node2vec~(\cite{grover2016node2vec}), LINE~(\cite{tang2015line}) and PTE~(\cite{Tang2015PTEPT}), showing that all the aforementioned methods approximate matrix factorization and that the close forms of these matrices are intrinsically connected to the graph Laplacian.
+NetMF factorizes these closed form matrices, potentially offering consistent improvement in performance over the methods mentioned above.